famous-battles-wars

 The Xerxes' Invasion

 Ten years later, Darius's son, Xerxes I, launched an invasion on an unprecedented scale.
 Herodotus, the historian, estimates the Persian army numbered in the millions, a figure that is certainly an exaggeration but reflects the overwhelming size of the force.
+Modern historians estimate the Persian land army at perhaps 100,000 to 200,000 men, supported by a fleet of over 1,200 triremes.
+Xerxes built a bridge of boats across the Hellespont, a monumental engineering feat that allowed his army to march from Asia into Europe.
+He also cut a canal through the Athos peninsula to avoid the dangerous sea route that had cost Darius his fleet in a storm.
+The sheer logistical undertaking was staggering: feeding an army of this size required a constant stream of supplies from the Persian heartland.
 The Greek alliance, a coalition of more than 30 city-states led by Sparta, decided on a two-pronged defense.
 The army would hold the narrow pass of Thermopylae, while a fleet would block the Persian navy at the nearby strait of Artemisium.
 The plan was simple: the narrow terrain would neutralize the Persian numerical advantage, and the fleet would prevent the Persian navy from landing troops behind the Greek lines.
+This strategy was the brainchild of Themistocles, the Athenian leader who understood that a united front was the only hope against the Persian colossus.

 The Stand at the Hot Gates

 King Leonidas of Sparta was chosen to lead the allied Greek force.
-He took with him his personal bodyguard of 300 Spartan hoplites, along with contingents from other city-states, totaling perhaps 7,000 men.
-The pass at Thermopylae was a narrow coastal plain, bounded on one side by the sea and on the other by steep, impassable mountains.
+He took with him his personal bodyguard of 300 Spartan hoplites, along with contingents from other city-states, totaling perhaps 7,000 men initially.
+The Spartans were the elite of the Greek world, trained from age seven in the agoge, a brutal system of military and civic education that produced soldiers of unmatched discipline and endurance.
+The pass at Thermopylae, meaning "Hot Gates" for its sulfurous springs, was a narrow coastal plain bounded on one side by the sea and on the other by steep, impassable mountains.
 The Phocians had built a wall across the pass, which the Greeks repaired and used as a defensive fortification.
 For two days, the Greeks held the pass.
-The hoplites, fighting in their phalanx, cut down wave after wave of Persian infantry, including the Immortals, the elite corps.
+The hoplites, fighting in their phalanx, cut down wave after wave of Persian infantry, including the Immortals, the elite corps of 10,000 picked men.
 The narrowness of the pass meant that the Persians could not bring their numbers to bear, and their light infantry was no match for the hoplite spear and shield.
-Greek discipline and armor were decisive; the Persians were forced to fight over the bodies of their dead.
+Greek discipline and armor were decisive; the Persians were forced to fight over the bodies of their dead, their shorter spears and lighter equipment putting them at a constant disadvantage.
+Xerxes, watching from his throne, is said to have leapt up in fury three times during the battle as his best troops were slaughtered.

-The turning point came when a local Greek traitor, Ephialtes, revealed a mountain path that bypassed the pass.
-Leonidas, learning of the encirclement, dismissed the majority of the allied army to save them, choosing to remain with his 300 Spartans, 700 Thespians, and 400 Thebans (who were forced to stay).
-They fought a last stand, surrounded on a small hill.
+The turning point came when a local Greek traitor, Ephialtes of Trachis, revealed a mountain path called the Anopaea that bypassed the pass, allowing the Persians to surround the Greek position.
+Leonidas, learning of the encirclement from scouts, dismissed the majority of the allied army to save them for future battles, choosing to remain with his 300 Spartans, 700 Thespians, and 400 Thebans (who were forced to stay under suspicion of Medism—sympathy for the Persians).
+They fought a last stand, surrounded on a small hill, their spears broken, fighting with swords and even their bare hands.
 They were not fighting to win; they were fighting to delay.
 The sacrifice of Leonidas and his men bought precious time for the Greek fleet and for the evacuation of Athens.
-The story of Thermopylae became the defining myth of hoplite heroism: the willing sacrifice of a free man for his comrades and his country, a symbol of resistance against overwhelming odds.
+The story of Thermopylae became the defining myth of hoplite heroism: the willing sacrifice of free men for their comrades and their country, a symbol of resistance against overwhelming odds.
+The epitaph carved on the monument to the Spartans read: "Go tell the Spartans, stranger passing by, that here, obedient to their laws, we lie."

 The Naval Turning Point: Salamis, 480 BC